shetty-tejas/portfolio/src/lib/content/misc/resume.md

 <h2 class="text-mocha-peach">Recognitions</h2>

-- Won **2nd place** in the inaugural **Sage India Hackathon** for building [IntelliMail](https://github.com/shetty-tejas/intelli-mail), a smart Sage Network assistant, with my team.
+- Won **2nd place** for building [IntelliMail](https://github.com/shetty-tejas/intelli-mail), a smart Sage Network assistant, with my team in the inaugural **Sage India Hackathon**, held in **July 2025**.
-- Published a research paper titled "[Human-Machine Communication using Natural Languages](https://ijesc.org/upload/42a635e4eedd8dec9bf45498688096eb.Human%20-%20Machine%20Communication%20using%20Natural%20Languages.pdf)" in the International Journal of Engineering Science and Computing, November 2019.
+- Published a research paper titled [Human-Machine Communication using Natural Languages](https://ijesc.org/upload/42a635e4eedd8dec9bf45498688096eb.Human%20-%20Machine%20Communication%20using%20Natural%20Languages.pdf) in the International Journal of Engineering Science and Computing, November 2019.